Kalle4211/Kalleballe/GITHUB_AUTH.md

 ---

+**Important:** Make sure you have created the repository on your GitHub account before pushing.

-**Note:** The repository must exist at: `https://github.com/martenlarsson09/skolproject`
+**Note:** The repository must exist at: `https://github.com/kalleballe243/kalleballe`

-If it doesn't exist, create it on GitHub first!
+## Troubleshooting